 6. There Will Be Off Seasons

-A business is like the climate.
-We have spring, summer, autumn and winter for our climate as for our new venture.
+A business is like a climate.
+We have spring, summer, autumn, and winter for our climate as for our new venture.

 7. The Business Will Grow With Us